Join us as a room guide

 There is more to volunteering at Knole than meets the eye.
 This may be one of England's largest historic homes, with a furniture collection that puts others firmly in the shade, but there are many other reasons to join us.

-As well as helping in the house, volunteers enjoy a varied programme of activities, including outings, walks, pub lunches, lectures and even country dancing.
-Other opportunities to join in with life at Knole pop up from time to time.
+As well as helping in the house, volunteers enjoy a varied programme of activities, including outings, walks, meals and lectures.

 Room guides are on-hand to give our visitors a friendly welcome and to chat with people about what they can see.
 You will receive training on how best to share Knole’s fascinating stories and how to tap in to our visitors’ varied interests.